 The Dow Jones Industrial Average (DJIA) is perhaps the most widely followed stock market index in the world.
-Yet, very few people actually know what the number represents.
-The following history and explanation of the DJIA will help you become one of those few people who actually know what it means when you hear the index discussed in the nightly news.
+Yet, very few people actually know what that the number represents just 30 companies.
+The following history and explanation of the DJIA will help you become one of the few people who actually know what it means when you hear the Dow discussed in the nightly news.

 The Birth of the DJIA

 Dow's first index was created in 1884.
 It had 11 transportation-related stocks.
 He adjusted the original index (on Wall Street, this process is known as “reconstituting”) and renamed it the Dow Jones Rail Average (in the 1970’s, the name was updated to the Dow Jones Transportation Average to cover the introduction of air freight and other forms of transportation).

 The Original 12 Dow Jones Stocks